langchain-ai/langmem/docs/docs/guides/summarization.md

     context: dict[str, Any]

 def search(query: str):
+    """Search the web."""
+    if "weather" in query.lower():
-    """Search the web for realtim information like weather forecasts.""" return "The weather is sunny in New York, with a high of 104 degrees."
+        return "The weather is sunny in New York, with a high of 104 degrees." elif "broadway" in query.lower():
+        return "Hamilton is always on!"
+    else:
+        raise "Not enough information"

 tools = [search]